Suryadev78/Paytm/README.md

 \*NOTE - There is an expiry time set to jwt token…If you see error(error while verifying/token got expired) make sure to sign in again

 Open another terminal and run : cd frontend

 Now Run:

+npm install

 npm run dev

 #OR

+yarn install / npm install

 yarn dev